 Intraocular Bleeding.
 Bleeding within the eye can develop clots, which impair fluid flow.

-What Are the First Signs of Glaucoma in Dogs?
+What Are the Symptoms of Glaucoma in Dogs?

 Squinting or blinking more often.
-Dogs may squint because of mild eye pain as pressure begins to increase.
+Dogs may squint due to mild eye pain as intraocular pressure begins to rise.
 It’s often mistaken for dust or dry eye, but it can be the first warning sign.

 Redness in the white part of the eye.
 The blood vessels can swell, leading to a bloodshot appearance of the eye.

 Hesitation in dim light.
-Dogs may start bumping into furniture or have visible trouble navigating.
+Dogs with glaucoma may start bumping into furniture or have visible trouble navigating.
 They might prefer rooms with dim lighting.

 Teary eye.
 In some cases, your dog’s eyes will start to tear and show discharge.